-Meaning: pitching of tents, fastening down
+Meaning: a stockade, or pitching of tents, or fastening down

 From this place Joab procured a “wise woman,” who pretended to be in great affliction, and skilfully made her case known to David.
-Her address to the king was in the form of an apologue, similar to that of Nathan (2 Samuel 12:1-6).
+Her address to the king was in the form of an apologue (allegorical narrative meant to convery a moral), similar to that of Nathan (2 Samuel 12:1-6).
 The object of Joab was, by the intervention of this woman, to induce David to bring back Absalom to Jerusalem (2 Samuel 14:2, 4, 9).

 This was also the birthplace of the prophet Amos (1:1).

 The town was famous for its oil.
 Bethlehem is 5 miles north of the town.